 They looked to Penny, jealous of the fact that he was still in perfect condition.
-Subconsciously they felt to the parts of them that were missing, longing for the days where they were whole.
+Subconsciously they felt the parts of them that were missing, longing for the days when they were whole.

 “Well, no one knows.
 We started moving, some other things stopped moving, and others seem to get smarter.”
 Moro said as he looked to Ushma, who was still feeling at a chunk that was missing from his cap.

-“Yeah, us mushrooms all started moving, some of the bigger animals seem to all be dead, and now there are insects all over, they seem to have gotten smarter, and much more dangerous.”
+“Yeah, our mushrooms all started moving, some of the bigger animals seem to all be dead, and now there are insects all over; they seem to have gotten smarter and much more dangerous.”